strhodler/utxopocket-android/docs/wiki/node-connectivity.md

 ---
 id: node-connectivity
 title: Connect UtxoPocket to your node
-summary: Keep Tor running, choose a healthy backend, and verify connectivity before importing descriptors.
+summary: Keep Tor running, choose a reliable backend, and verify connectivity before importing descriptors.
 category_id: privacy-networking
 category_title: Privacy & Networking
 category_description: How to protect your privacy and understand how Bitcoin nodes communicate.